carlsmith/coffeeshop/docs/book/builtins.md

 - `chit` Creates a chit from its arguments.
 - `edit` Open a chit in the editor.
-- `run` Runs a chit as a shell script.
+- `run` Runs a chit or remote resource as a shell script.
 - `clone` Creates a chit populated from a GitHub Gist.
 - `publish` Publishes a chit as a Gist on GitHub.
 - `push` Updates a published Gist from a chit.